fewrux/ai-agents-resources/README.md

 # ai-agents-resources

-> Curated collection of docs, papers, frameworks, and resources for building advanced AI agents.
+> An ever expanding curated collection of docs, papers, frameworks, and resources for building advanced AI agents.
 Focuses on Deep Agents (LangChain), skills, memory, benchmarks like SWE-bench, and cutting-edge topics like RLM & MILP.

 ## Contents
 - [Deep Agents](#deep-agents)